 - Chipped crown – Crowns are not indestructible, and they may break depending on the force applied as well as the particular type of material used.

-- Lose crown/falls off – The adhesive cement used by the dentist may erode away, this can allow for bacteria to get under the crown and potentially enter the tooth.
-If you feel your crown loosen it is advised to contact your dentist sooner than later.
-If the cement breaks away entirely and the crown may fall off.
+- Crown falls off – The adhesive cement used by the dentist may erode away, this can allow for bacteria to get under the crown and potentially enter the tooth.
+If you feel your crown loosen, it is advisable to contact your dentist sooner rather than later.
+If the adhesive cement breaks away entirely, the crown may fall off.
 If the crown becomes completely detached, book an appointment to see your dentist immediately and bring the crown with you.

 - Allergic reaction – If you have a allergy to the materials used and you’re not aware of it, you may experience negative symptoms.
 These allergies are very rare, however, if they do happen you may need a crown made out of another type of material.